M-J-Robbins/good-email-code/email-accessibility/text-in-images.md

 There is a bit of a misconception that all you need to do is add alt text and your code is now accessible.
 This is a bit of an oversimplification.
 Although missing (or badly written) alt text is one of the worst accessibility issues, it's not the only one.

+Below I've listed a few [accessibility issues](#accessibility-issues) along with a few [other issues](#other-issues) that are worth considering if you are going to include text in images.
+If you have any more issues

 ## Accessibility issues